rix-ros/rix-msg/readme.md

 This will:
 - Build and install the `rixmsg` CLI tool to `$HOME/.rix/bin/rixmsg`
-- Generate default message serialization files for C++, Python, and JavaScript in:
+- Generate default message serialization files for C++ and Python in:
   - `$HOME/.rix/include/rix/msg/`
   - `$HOME/.rix/python/rixmsg/`
-  - `$HOME/.rix/js/rixmsg/`

 ---